Have questions? Our expert AI assistant can help with CBAM queries.

 Centralized CBAM Data Management

-• Link Carbon Glance with your Enterprise Resource Planning (ERP) system to automatically update your CBAM-relevant imports and their associated emissions.
+• Link with your ERP system to automatically update CBAM-relevant imports and their emissions

 Streamlined Reporting & Analytics